bitnami/charts/README.md

 # Bitnami Charts Repository

-This repository contains Charts for [Helm Classic](http://helm.sh/) and use Docker containers developed and maintained by [Bitnami](https://bitnami.com/)
+This repository contains Charts for [Helm](https://github.com/kubernetes/helm) that use Docker containers developed and maintained by [Bitnami](https://bitnami.com/)

 To learn more about Bitnami-provided Docker containers, please visit http://bitnami.com/docker.